gulpjs/gulp/docs/getting-started.md

 ## Available Plugins

 The gulp community is growing, with new plugins being added daily.
-See the [npm search results][plugin search] for a complete list.
+See the [main website](http://gulpjs.com/) for a complete list.

 ## .src, .watch, .dest - How do I use these things?

-For API specific documentation you can check out the [README](/readme)
+For API specific documentation you can check out the [README](/README.md)